TITAVERSE/Terraform-vSphere/README.md

 # Virtual Machine
 ## Cloning Linux VM Template
 - Change the content of the file zz-examples/virtualvariables-workload.tf
+## Lifecycle Management
+To avoid triggering resource recreation in case of accidental change from vSphere level, the disks & clone section has been excluded from Terraform Management.
+This means that changing the disks/IP Address has to be done out of Terraform's scope.

 # Sources
 The official documentation from Terraform : https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs